remaro-network/pipe_inspection_mission/README.md

 ### Clone the Repository
-`imcpy_ros_bridge` and `remaro_uw_sim` are ROS2 packages.
+`imcpy_ros_bridge` and `remaro_uw_sim` are ROS2 stacks (or metapackages, if you prefer).
 For ROS version compatibility we refer to the documentation from the original repos.
-You can clone this repository in your colcon workspace to compile these ROS packages as follows:
+You can clone this repository in your colcon workspace to compile these ROS stacks as follows:
 ```bash
 cd $HOME/<path-to-your-colcon-ws>/src
 git clone https://github.com/remaro-network/pipe_inspection_mission